dstackai/dstack/docs/use-cases.md

 `dstack` lets you run any scripts in your cloud account from the command line.
 You don't have to worry about provisioning compute resources, setting up the environment, or managing data.

-`dstack` is easy to use with Python scripts, Git, and your IDE.
+It is easy to use with Python scripts, Git, and your IDE.

 ## Processing data